 This is a closed base needlewoven picot.
-You can make them quite long and they look very effective if worked on mass.
-If you work them in a circle they form flower like petals.
+You can make them quite long and they look very effective if worked en-masse.
+If you work them in a circle they form flower-like petals.

 Use a blunt tapestry needle so that as you weave the threads you do not split the threads by accident.

 Place a pin in your work with the pin emerging from the fabric where you want the base of your picot to be.

 Bring the thread out at the base to the right of the pin.
 Take the thread up and behind the pin side as illustrated.